Namit210/Vision-tkinter-/README.md

    - Sentries appear as **blue circles** labeled "S1", "S2", etc.
 3. **View in list**: Each placed point appears in the scrollable list on the right

-**Important**: Obstacle points are connected in the order you place them to form the fence polygon.
+**Note**: The order of placing obstacles doesn't matter - the convex hull will automatically find the fenced area.

-### Computing Polygon Fence
+### Computing Convex Hull

-1. **Place obstacles**: Add at least 3 obstacle points in the desired order
+1. **Place obstacles**: Add at least 3 obstacle points
-2. **Click "Compute"**: The polygon fence will be drawn by connecting consecutive obstacles with blue lines
+2. **Click "Compute"**: The convex hull will be drawn as a blue polygon enclosing all obstacles
 3. **View results**: The status display shows three separate lines:
    - **Points**: Total number of points placed
-   - **Fence vertices**: Number of obstacles forming the fence (or special messages for 0/1/2 obstacles)
+   - **Fence vertices**: Number of vertices in the convex hull (or special messages for 0/1/2 obstacles)
    - **Sentries viewing outside**: Count and ratio (format: X/Y where X can see outside, Y total sentries)

 **Note**:
-- The fence is formed by connecting obstacles in insertion order (O1→O2→O3→...→O1)
+- The convex hull is the smallest convex polygon that contains all obstacle points
 - If fewer than 3 obstacles are placed, all sentries are considered to view outside
-- Sentries on the boundary of the fence can also view outside
+- Sentries on the boundary of the convex hull can also view outside

 ### Managing Points